h8r-dev/heighliner-website/docs/03-tutorials/01-gin_nextjs/monitoring.md

 :::

-`Gin-Nextjs` stack uses `Prometheus` to collect monitoring metrics and `Grafana` to visualize them, After creating your application, you can use `hln metrics [appName]` command to see the dashboards of your application.
+`Gin-Nextjs` stack uses `Prometheus` to collect monitoring metrics and `Grafana` to visualize them.
+After creating your application, you can use `hln metrics [appName]` command to see the dashboards of your application.

 ```shell
 hln metrics gin-next-app